metamath/lamp-guide/docs/index.md

 We need to prove that we can use these values with the exact antecedents in our goal.

-This will be easier to do if we duplicate an existing statement and modify it.
+This will be easier to do if we duplicate an existing step and modify it.

 > Select the checkbox to the left of the expression using `tan`.
-> Press the icon showing "+" with multiple circles (duplicate statement);
+> Press the icon showing "+" with multiple circles (duplicate statement/step);
-> this will create a copy of the selected statement below the current
+> this will create a copy of the selected step below the current
-> statement.
+> step.

-An easy way to modify the new statement is to use metamath-lamp's mechanisms for copying and pasting portions of text (aka "[fragment selectors](#fragment-selectors)").
+An easy way to modify the new step's statement is to use metamath-lamp's mechanisms for copying and pasting portions of text (aka "[fragment selectors](#fragment-selectors)").